jimandreas/ChatGPT_algorithmsInKotlin/README.md

 yep.
 36 Billion for the number of iterations to get the last ticket purchased.
 No wonder that the thing timed out.

-At this point HackerRank attemps are ABANDONED.
+At this point HackerRank attempts are ABANDONED.
 Basically not impressed by HackerRank but I am VERY IMPRESSED by the ability of ChatCPT to work with corrections to a problem that was expressed more visually than technically.
 See the test solution and the description of the algorithm for more details.